Govind7395/Price-Tracker-/README.md

 # Price Tracker

-A Python-based price tracking system that monitors product prices on **Amazon** and **Flipkart**, stores historical data in SQLite, and triggers price-drop alerts.
+A Python-based price tracking system that monitors product prices on **Amazon** and **Flipkart**, stores historical data in postgreSQL, and triggers price-drop alerts.

-Built with **Playwright** for scraping and **SQLite** for persistence.
+Built with **Playwright** for scraping and **postgreSQL** for persistence.

 ---

 ## Features

 - Scrapes prices from Amazon & Flipkart
-- Stores full price history in SQLite
+- Stores full price history in postgreSQL
 - Detects percentage-based price drops
 - Structured logging (per site + runner)
 - Can be automated using Windows Task Scheduler